peterkehlerjr/RcppGO/Readme.md

 ### What is RcppGO?
 **RcppGO** is a optimization package for **R** written in **C++** aiming at "difficult" optimization problems. **[...], optimization algorithms are guided by objective functions.
 A function is difficult from a mathematical perspective in this context if it is not continuous, not differentiable, or if it has multiple maxima and minima.** _(Weise, T., (2009).
 Global Optimization Algorithms – Theory and Application.
 P.56)_

-The **RcppGO** algorithm is loosely based on _Kaveh, A. and Talatahari, (2010).
+The **RcppGO** algorithm is based on _Kaveh, A. and Talatahari, (2010).
 A Novel Heuristic Optimization Method: Charged System Search.
 Acta Mechanica, 213(3-4):267–289._

 ### What are the key features?
 **RcppGO**